 America, as a democratic community, is famous for its common belief in the necessity of individual freedom and self-formation.
 The Declaration of Independence declares “that all men are created equal” and possess “unalienable rights” of “Life, Liberty and the pursuit of Happiness” (The Declaration of Independence (1776)).
 But how much truth does this claim really hold?
 When combing through The White Tiger by Aravind Adiga and the short story collection by Ha Jin, The Bridegroom, the oppression of individuality is presented from multiple angles and sources, not strictly contained within the systems designed by the Indian and Chinese governments.
 Jin frequently reflects how the chilling effects of the Cultural Revolution and Chinese tradition impact individual choices by Chinese citizens, while Adiga performs a similar critique of the social structure of India, revealing through the assistance of language, symbolism, and characterization, how a citizens’ expression and formation of self is oppressed in both democratic and communist frameworks regardless of the society’s social construct.

 In a communist society, the framework of an individual’s identity, her or his beliefs, is impressed upon her or him and even created by those in positions of power.
 Jin’s stories in The Bridegroom, take inspiration from the “Maoist culture of his youth” and employ character development, language, and symbolism to portray issue in Maoist culture (Sturr 2).
 This culture is dominated by the constraints of the Cultural Revolution that emerged during the reign of Chinese Communist Party leader, Mao Zedong.
 The revolution included mobilization of the country’s youth into a group known as the Red Guards who weeded out citizens that showed traits of being bourgeois and displayed a lack of belief in the revolutionary ideology of Mao Zedong.
 It was a period in Chinese history when educators and intellectuals were persecuted and executed in the name of Mao Zedong’s beliefs.
 These chains of constraint are prevalent in the very first story of Jin’s collection, “Saboteur” in which character development and symbolism are utilized in an effort to convey the government’s hold on the individuality of its people.
-Main character, intellectual, and scholar Mr. Chiu is unjustly imprisoned following a disagreement with a Red Guard.
-While wrongly imprisoned, Mr. Chiu’s finds his friend and rescuer being tortured, leading Mr. Chiu to resign to the confession the police have constructed: “The chief resumed, ‘As a matter of fact, you don’t even have to write out your self-criticism.
+The main character, an intellectual and scholar, Mr. Chiu is unjustly imprisoned following a disagreement with a Red Guard.
+While wrongly imprisoned, Mr. Chiu finds his friend and rescuer being tortured, leading Mr. Chiu to resign to the confession the police have constructed: “The chief resumed, ‘As a matter of fact, you don’t even have to write out your self-criticism.
 We have your crime described clearly here.
-All we need is your signature,’” (Jin 14).
-Through the manufactured statements of “[disrupting] public order” and “[refusing] to listen to reason” made in the confession letter, the Chinese officers, assumedly Red Guards, place words in the mouthsof Mr. Chiu (Jin 14).
+All we need is your signature’” (Jin 14).
+Through the manufactured statements of “[disrupting] public order” and “[refusing] to listen to reason” made in the confession letter, the Chinese officers, assumedly Red Guards, place words in the mouth of Mr. Chiu (Jin 14).
 Through these actions, the police, or in a wider picture, the communist government, attach the moniker of criminal, of saboteur, to Mr. Chiu.
-Jin uses the confession symbolically to convey the government-sanctioned sculpting of Mr. Chiu’s identity, as Mr. Chiu’s imprisonment is a result of his free-thinking, his inability of submission when in disagreement with communist officials.
-However, this kind of behavior from those in positions of power can lead their citizens down troubling paths.
+Jin symbolically uses the confession to convey the government-sanctioned sculpting of Mr. Chiu’s identity.
+Mr. Chiu’s imprisonment is a result of his free-thinking, of his inability to submit when in disagreement with communist officials.
+However, this kind of behavior from those in positions of power lead their citizens down troubling paths.